-You find these things out when you type
+You discover these things when you type

 dpkg -i /path/to/your/apt/deb/file.
 Obviously, you need to replace that phony path I typed with whatever path corresponds to the .deb file you downloaded from the website.

-Instead of version 2.3.11, I chose to go for version 2.0.6, which is what is installed in Mint at the time of writing.
+Instead of version 2.3.11, I chose to go for version 2.0.6, which is what is typically installed in Mint at the time of writing.

 After fiddling around with versions here and there, you’re going to eventually stumble upon one that works with your current setup.
-This is exactly what happened to me.
+This is what happened to me.
 After typing

 Generally, APT’s most dire dependencies are things your system wouldn’t be missing.
 However, since you’re missing APT, anything’s possible.
 In any case, if you find that you lack one of the dependencies listed after looking with